Coronavirus - your frequently asked questions

 Can I still access services and information if staff are working from home?

-Yes, you can find lots of information on our website and all of our home-working colleagues have access to all of our systems and information because of our agile working arrangements.
+Yes, you can find lots of information on our website.
+Our home-working colleagues have access to all of our systems and information because of our agile working arrangements.
 Please remember that you can save time by reporting and checking the status of repairs, checking your rent or service charge, making payments and more online at www.myonehousing.co.uk.

 What are you doing to support vulnerable people or those at risk?

-Our Community Safety & Safeguarding Team continues to support residents who may be at increased risk of harm such as domestic abuse during this national period of self-isolation.
 We understand that during these difficult times, older and/or vulnerable people are at an increased risk and we want to assure residents that we are here to listen and advise you and will signpost and provide support where possible.
-If you, or someone you know, is at risk or you’re concerned for your or their safety, please email us firstname.lastname@example.org.
-If anyone is in immediate risk of harm or danger, always calls 999.
+If you, or someone you know, is at risk or you’re concerned for your or their safety, please email us email@example.com.
+If anyone is in immediate risk of harm or danger, always call 999.
 The Independent Office for Police Conduct has published a Silent Solution guide for people who are in danger and need to speak to the Police but, because of the situation they're in, aren't able to speak.

 Do you have advice for customers who are struggling emotionally?